City of Dewitt

 Absentee Voting

-Absent voter ballots are opened on Election Day by the election inspectors and tabulated in the same machines used for ballots of in-person voters.
+Absent voter ballots are opened on Election Day by election inspectors and tabulated by the absentee voter counting board.
 All absent voter ballots must be received by 8:00 pm on Election Day.

 Running for Office